 Posterior Cruciate Ligament (PCL) Reconstruction

-A pin is inserted diagonally from the tibia to the femur, which will serve as a guide to recreate the PCL.
+Next, a pin is inserted diagonally from the tibia to the femur, which will serve as a guide to recreate the PCL.
 With the pin as a guide, tunnels will be drilled into the femur and tibia to properly position the graft.

-The autograft is attached to the guide pin, and pulled through the holes made in the femur and tibia.
+Then, the autograft will be attached to the guide pin and pulled through the holes made in the femur and tibia.
 Once it is in place, surgical screws will be inserted to hold the autograft in place.

 Finally, all of the tools will be removed from the knee before the incisions are closed using sutures or surgical staples.

 Most PCL reconstruction patients will be able to return home on the same day as the surgery.
 Bearing weight on the knee is avoided until about 8 weeks after the surgery, when physical therapy also begins.
 Physical therapy is essential for recovery after a PCL reconstruction.
 This will help ensure the long-term success of the reconstruction and limit the chance of reinjury or further damage to the knee joint.
 Until the joint has regained its normal strength, crutches will likely be necessary.